by Freddy J. Nager, Founder of Atomic Tango + Entrepreneurial Advisor…

-Too many entrepreneurs treat their start-ups like Hollywood relationships: the affair begins with a lot of passion, is great for headlines, and might even lead to deals, but as soon as things get a little rocky — or something better comes along — the entrepreneur is outta there.
+Too many entrepreneurs treat their startups like Hollywood relationships: the affair begins with a lot of passion, it’s great for gossip and headlines, and it might even lead to deals, but as soon as things get a little rocky — or something better comes along — the entrepreneur is outta there.

-These zero-commitment capitalists proudly call themselves “serial entrepreneurs,” which, in relationship terms, would make them philandering sluts.
+These zero-commitment capitalists proudly call themselves “serial entrepreneurs,” which, in relationship terms, would make them philanderers.
 But hey, whatever consenting adults want to do with their time and money is fine with me…

 But is it good for business?

 An integral part of a formal written business plan is the “exit strategy,” which describes how the entrepreneur intends to unload her business in five to ten years.
-Common options include taking the company public on the stock market, or selling the business to another investor or company.
-Even if your desire is to have a business you can run for life, it’s difficult to score financing for your start-up if you don’t cite an exit strategy, so you do what you gotta do to appease the finance gods.
-(Though considering what’s happened on Wall Street over the past few years, should we still be doing their bidding?)
+Options include taking her company public on the stock market, or selling it to another investor or company.

-After all, there’s no harm in saying you’ll pull an IPO or sell your company to Google in five years — right?
-Everyone knows that long-term projections in a business plan are nearly as fictitious as the existence of Dick Cheney’s soul.
+Even if she plans to run her company for life, she needs to cite an exit strategy in order to attract investors.
+And why not?
+After all, there’s no harm in simply saying she’ll pull an IPO or sell her company to Google in five years — right?
+Who knows if her company will even last that long.
+That’s why everyone knows long-term projections in business plans are as fictitious as the existence of Donald Trump’s soul.

 From Feast to Famine…

-Consequently, many of those exit-oriented start-ups have suddenly become bottom-ups, landing in the TechCrunch Deadpool, with most people not knowing they ever existed.
+Then reality strikes like cold water tossed on copulating hounds, and some of those mega-corps wind up seeking saviors of their own.
+(Yah-oops.)
+Consequently, many of those exit-oriented startups become bottom-ups, landing in the TechCrunch Deadpool, with most people not knowing they ever existed.

 The Other Way to Approach Business…

-Compare that to SRC Holdings, an American manufacturing conglomerate that emphasizes profitability, thinking through all contingencies, and never laying a single employee off.
-They’re doing just fine in this recession.
-The Inc. magazine interview with SRC CEO Jack Stack is a must-read for entrepreneurs who are serious about running a business.
-You won’t find any obsession with exit strategies here — indeed, the company remains privately held after 26 years, with ownership firmly in the hands of its employees.
+Compare that to SRC Holdings, an American manufacturing conglomerate that emphasizes profitability and thinking through all contingencies.
+You won’t find any obsession with exit strategies here — indeed, the company remains privately held after more than 30 years, with ownership firmly in the hands of its employees.

 Iraq Study Group Report